network-automation/aggregate_resources/README.md

 # Aggregate Examples
 These demonstration playbooks compare using `with_items` to `aggregate` for the [eos_vlan](https://docs.ansible.com/ansible/latest/eos_vlan_module.html) Ansible module.
 They were tested on Arista EOS but are written in a way where the networking platform can be easily changed by editing the `ansible_network_os` variable.

+For this scenario we will assume a network operator wants to configure 500 VLANs on a Arista EOS device.
+We can use the eos_vlan module to easily accomplish this.
+The `with_items` can run the eos_vlan for each VLAN.

 Why use aggregate?
 There is significant speed savings by using aggregate.
 Instead of looping over each item, the list of VLANs is sent as one data structure.
 In timing this using the Linux `time` command (e.g. `time ansible-playbook oldway.yml`) I went from 18 minutes+ to around 10 seconds.

 ## Using loop Method